-- Tries to lock the mutex, sleeps otherwise. - Caution: can't be interrupted, resulting in processes you cannot kill! - int mutex\lock\killable(struct mutex \lock); - Same, but can be interrupted by a fatal (SIGKILL) signal.
+- Tries to lock the mutex, sleeps otherwise. - Caution: cannot be interrupted, resulting in processes you cannot kill! - int mutex\lock\killable(struct mutex \lock); - Same, but can be interrupted by a fatal (SIGKILL) signal.
 If interrupted, returns a non zero value and doesn't hold the lock.
-Test the return value!!! - int mutex\lock\interruptible(struct mutex \lock); - Same, but can be interrupted by any signal.
+Test the return value!!! - int mutex\lock\interruptible(struct mutex \lock); - Same, but can be interrupted by any signal. - void mutex\unlock(struct mutex \lock); - Releases the lock.
+Do it as soon as you leave the critical section.

-int mutex\trylock(struct mutex \lock);